whenceforth/local-code-review/README.md

 ## Requirements

-1. bash (accessed via `#!/usr/bin/env bash`)
+1. ruby
-2. awk
+2. ruby's bundler gem
-3. cut
+3. If using GitHub:
-4. [gh](https://cli.github.com/), the GitHub CLI client
-5. grep
-6. [jq](https://github.com/stedolan/jq) for JSON parsing a GitHub api response
+   - The GitHub API client.
+On Mac: `brew install gh`
-7. a GitHub oauth token that gives permission to read the repo in question.
+   - A GitHub oauth token that gives permission to read the repo in question.
        - For a 'Classic' token, the permissions `repo:status` and `public_repo` will suffice in many cases.
-   - The token should be stored in the same folder as the scripts, with the name `.ghub_oauth_pr_review`
+       - The token should be stored in the same folder as the scripts, with the name `. ghub_oauth_pr_review`
        - `.gitignore` includes an entry for `.ghub_oauth*` to help insure the file is not committed to this repo.
+       - If no token is provided, the script will check for GitHub tokens in well-known environment variables GH_TOKEN and GITHUB_TOKEN
+4. If using GitLab:
+A GitLab auth token that gives permission to read the repo in question.
+   - The token should be stored in the same folder as the scripts, with the name `. ghub_oauth_pr_review`
+   - `.gitignore` includes an entry for `.ghub_oauth*` to help insure the file is not committed to this repo.

 ## Configuration
-As mentioned above, you must provide a `.ghub_oauth_pr_review` file with a GitHub oauth token.
+As mentioned above, you must provide a `.ghub_oauth_pr_review` and/or  `. glab_oauth_pr_review` depending on which platforms you use.

 The file `.codereview.config.default` included in this repo provides some basic configuration values.
 Should you wish to override any of those, put your overrides into a file called `.codereview.config`.

+## Getting Started
+1. Install ruby if you don't already have it. [rbenv](https://github.com/rbenv/rbenv) highly recommended for managing ruby versions.
+2. `gem install bundler`
+3. `bundle install` or `bundle install --without gitlab_support`
+4. If using GitHub, install `gh` the GitHub client app.
+See [cli.github.com](https://cli. github.com/)
+5. Configuration, especially auth tokens for the desired platforms.
+See above for more on configuration.

 ## Improvements
-These started as quick and dirty scripts for personal use only and have evolved in an ad hoc manner over the years, usually with quick and dirty fixes focused only on a particular current need.
+These started as quick and dirty bash scripts for personal use only and have evolved in an ad hoc manner over the years, usually with quick and dirty fixes focused only on a particular current need.
 For wider use they'd probably benefit from, among other things:

 1. automated tests
 2. better option processing
-3. a help option
-4. bash linting
-5. maybe just a re-write
+3. maybe just a re-write

+A port from the bash script to ruby in May 2025 may facilitate those improvements.